-In addition to the pension benefits described in Note 8, all full-time, salaried permanent employees of Rappahannock County Water and Sewer Authority are covered by OPEB Plan upon employment, through the County of Rappahannock, Virginia.
+All full-time, salaried permanent employees of Rappahannock County Water and Sewer Authority are covered by OPEB Plan upon employment, through the County of Rappahannock, Virginia.
 The County of Rappahannock, Virginia administers a single-employer defined benefit healthcare plan and Rappahannock County Water and Sewer Authority reports their proportionate information on the basis of a cost-sharing plan.
 The plan provides postemployment health care benefits to all eligible permanent employees who meet the requirements under the County's pension plans.
 The plan does not issue a publicly available financial report.